-For a current CV and list of publications please see his Academia.edu page.
+For a current CV and a full list of publications please see his Academia.edu page.

 - Political Philosophy